-The fourth annual Genomic Medicine 2017 Nordic Conference (following on from NGS 2016 Nordic) will take place at Medicon Village in Lund on 8th & 9th November and is organised in partnership with the Kennedy Centre at Rigshospitalet, Odense University Hospital, the Department of Clinical Genetics at Aarhus University Hospital, Lund Cancer Centre & the Department of Clinical Genetics in Lund.
+The fourth annual Genomic Medicine 2017 Nordic Conference (following on from NGS 2016 Nordic) took place at Medicon Village in Lund on 8th & 9th November and was organised in partnership with the Kennedy Centre at Rigshospitalet, Odense University Hospital, the Department of Clinical Genetics at Aarhus University Hospital, Lund Cancer Centre & the Department of Clinical Genetics in Lund.

-This year we also have a clinical NGS Data Analysis Workshop on 7th November at Lund University.
-This will be led by our partners Genome Diagnostics Nijmegen.
+This year we also had a clinical NGS Data Analysis Workshop on 7th November at Lund University.
+This was led by our partners Genome Diagnostics Nijmegen.

-The conference, will focus on the use of Genomics & Next Generation Sequencing (NGS) technologies and tools to look at human disease whether in a research or a clinical setting.
+The conference, focussed on the use of Genomics & Next Generation Sequencing (NGS) technologies and tools to look at human disease whether in research or clinical setting.

-We will cover the following areas: Genomics, Next Generation Sequencing Applications and Workflows, Personalized Genomics, the Metagenomics link to health/disease, Non-invasive Prenatal testing (NIPT), Cancer and Rare Disease genetics as well as Data Analysis and Storage.
+We covered the following areas: Genomics, Next Generation Sequencing Applications and Workflows, Personalized Genomics, the Metagenomics link to health/disease, Non-invasive Prenatal testing (NIPT), Cancer and Rare Disease genetics as well as Data Analysis and Storage.

-NETWORKING: in addition to the scientific program, Genomic Medicine 2017 Nordic will allow delegates to interact with each other during networking events.
-These networking opportunities will include:
+NETWORKING: in addition to the scientific program, Genomic Medicine 2017 Nordic allowed delegates to interact with each other during networking events.
+These networking opportunities included: